Helium6CRES/he6-cres-spec-sims/README.md

 * Get the output to be a bit cleaner.
 Right now it gives 5 different csvs but really the dmtracks contains all the info doesn't it?
 * Enable chunking up of different fields.
+* Want to have clear instructions for running an experiment locally and running an experiment on rocks.
+And for how to analyze the results.

 ## Done List: